lucasoliveira08/paytopay/README.md

    ```bash
    $ composer install
    ```
-3. Rename the file  `.env.example` to `.env` and change these informations according to your SGBD
+3. Rename the file  `.env.example` to `.env` and change these informations according to your DBMS
    ```md
     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1